Monsanto legal cases: Roundup

 However, Judge Chhabria pointed to scientific testimony from epidemiology, oncology, and other medical specialties in the first three trials.
 Then he wrote, "Monsanto lost the battle of the experts."

 On 13 May 2019 a jury in California ordered Bayer to pay a couple $2 billion in damages after finding that the company had failed to adequately inform consumers of the possible carcinogenicity of Roundup.
 On July 26, 2019, an Alameda County judge cut the settlement to $86.7 million, stating that the judgement by the jury exceeded legal precedent.

 In June 2020, Bayer agreed to settle over a hundred thousand Roundup lawsuits, agreeing to pay $8.8 to $9.6 billion to settle those claims, and $1.5 billion for any future claims.
 The settlement does not include three cases that have already gone to jury trials and are being appealed.

 In March 2025, a jury in Georgia returned a $2.1 billion verdict against Monsanto parent company Bayer on behalf of a man who claimed his non-Hodkin's lymphoma was caused by exposure to Roundup.
 It was one of the largest glyphosate-cancer verdicts to date.

+In February 2026, Bayer announced a proposed settlement class-action to resolve pending and future glyphosate-injury litigation.
+According to the proposal, which requires judicial approval, Monsanto would contribute $7.25 billion to resolve the lawsuits.